onefoursix/cm-get-ports/README.md

 cm-get-ports
 ==================

-A Python script that retrieves Service Port info from Cloudera Manager
+A Python script that retrieves Service URL info from Cloudera Manager